mrendleman/MachineLearningTCGAHNSC-BINF/README.md

 Training of classifiers, calculations of variable importance, and training timing for the SPCA-transformed data can be performed using the ```SPCA_training_and_importance.R``` script, though the resulting models are also available in the ```model_fits/``` directory.

 ## Gene Ontology Enrichment Analysis
 SPC gene weights can be obtained from the ```SPCA_generation.r``` file.
-For our analysis, genes with absolute weight greater than 0.1 are considering contributors.
+For our analysis, genes with absolute weight greater than 0.1 are considered contributors.
 After obtaining the genes comprising the SPC under consideration, GOEA can be performed here: http://geneontology.org/page/go-enrichment-analysis